 same_as_typed_matrix auto &x);

-Adding algorithms, or operations against the typed matrix is merely done by adding functions.
-We've made the choice to avoid the friendship coupling to enable extensibility.
+Adding algorithms, or operations against the typed matrix is merely done by adding free functions.
+We've made the choice to avoid the friendship coupling to enable extensibility at this time.

-The first two operators, the additions, are two overloads among four variations: adding two matrices, and adding a value to a 1-by-1 matrix.
-There are conditions on the types added, size of the matrix, convetibility of the types.
+The addition operator shown is one overload among four variations: adding two matrices, and adding a value to a 1-by-1 matrix, left and right handside.
+There are conditions on the types added, such as the size of the matrix and the convertibility of the types.

 The matrix-matrix-product operator shown here is the general case product among six other overloads.

-The matrix-matrix-divison operator, also has six overloads.
-It has the particularity to be configurable via yet another customization point object to select the end-user's prefered division implementation from a matrix decomposition solver.
+The divison operator, not shown here configurable via yet another customization point object to select the end-user's prefered solver implementation for a matrix decomposition.
 Matrix division divides the community.
-Pun intended.
 Should it exist?
+Can it exist?
 In which cases?
-Remember linear algebra is not commutative, a matrix may not have an inverse, and there may exists multiple different solutions to the same division.
+Remember linear algebra is not commutative, a matrix may not have an inverse, and there may exists multiple solutions.

-The scale operation, alpha x, done in place here, imposes a dimension-less restriction on the scalar, because the index types of the typed matrix are fixed.
+The scale operation, alpha x, done in place here, imposes a dimension-less restriction on the scalar, because the element types of the matrix are fixed.

-All in all the library wants to provide a drop-in support for both Eigen and `std::linalg` matrix algorithms were possible.
+All in all the library wants to provide drop-in support for all matrix algorithms were possible.

 Linear Algebra Layers